alphagov/account-api/README.md

 Provides sign in / sign out and attribute storage functionality to other GOV.UK applications.

-In production this currently uses the [GOV.UK account manager prototype][] as an authentication service and the [GOV.UK attribute service prototype][] as a user data store.
+In production this app currently uses the [GOV.UK account manager prototype][] as an authentication service and the [GOV.UK attribute service prototype][] as a user data store.

 This app does not serve any user-facing pages.
-To see it working you will need to run an app which uses it, such as [Finder Frontend][].
+To see the app working, you must run an app which uses it, such as [Finder Frontend][].

 After starting Finder Frontend, you should be able to access the following links: